Keeping the workplace environment healthy is crucial – but challenging

 It usually gets a smile, but I am probably the world expert on workplace cake culture.

-My award-winning Masters research project was the first academic study to explore this growing phenomenon and found it had implications for both workplace and public health.
+My published research was the first academic study to explore this growing phenomenon and found it had implications for both workplace and public health.

-I can brief top teams on why this is an important workplace issue and, crucially, how organisations can tackle it in a way that enhances social cohesion while reducing health risk.
+I can brief top teams on why this, sugar reduction and workplace snacking are important workplace issues and, crucially, how organisations can tackle it in a way that enhances social cohesion while reducing health risk.

 “As head of group HR for an SME business I feel that having Lou Walker work with us as a corporate health coach has been hugely beneficial.
 We have had nothing but positive feedback from those that have had sessions with her.
 She has really changed the way we are looking at things, from company benefits to the food we buy in.
 Her relaxed but supportive approach has given individuals the tools and guidance they need to better help themselves.
 Her way of working has been a great fit in our company, I couldn’t recommend her enough.”